Cellular Degradation: Causes & How to Slow Aging

 But what about parts of aging that seem preventable?

 It turns out, we can affect some age-influenced diseases and conditions like:

 These conditions may be somewhat preventable through activities like exercise, a balanced diet, and better self-care practices, but they’re also helped by better cellular healthcare, which, until now, has not been a primary focus for most of us.

-Ultimately, cellular degradation is the underlying cause of cellular malfunction, DNA changes within the cells, some diseases, and ultimately the death of healthy cells.
+Ultimately, cellular degradation is the underlying cause of cellular malfunctions, DNA changes within the cells, some diseases, and, ultimately, the death of healthy cells.

 What Causes Cellular Degradation?